govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 - Deploys a custom Backend API
 - Optionally deploys a custom STS Mock
-- Optionally generates keys for the custom STS mock if the STS Mock is deployed
+- Optionally generates keys for the custom STS mock if an STS Mock is deployed

 ### How to use it